bloxberg-org/blips/blips/blip-2-researchcertificate.md

 Our aim is to standardize the research data certification with respect to what metadata should be included to identify and certify the data, the process of research certificate generation, and the subsequent verification of an issued research certificate.

 ## Specification
 Each desired batch of data objects or singular object is minted as a non-fungible ERC721 token.
-Each contract MUST include the ERC721Metadata standard augmented with an additional field that contains a unique, cryptographic hash of the bloxberg Research Object Certificate(s) included in the minting transaction.
+Each contract MUST include the ERC721Metadata standard augmented with an additional field that contains a unique, cryptographic identifier of the bloxberg Research Object Certificate(s) included in the minting transaction.
 This process ensures that the research object certificate(s) can be resolved to an onchain transaction, thereby guaranteeing data integrity and provenance without disclosing sensitive information, if desired.

 ```solidity
 /// @title Research Object Certificate ERC721Metadata